for Undergraduates

 What kind of information do you use for your academic work?

-Now think about the container for that information.
+Now think about where you would find that information.
 Is it predominantly books or ebooks, journals, news, social media, conference proceedings, grey literature (i.e. not published commercially)?

 Having this in your mind as you read and work through the next few sections will help you to contextualise it in relation to your subject.